ryangentzel/PY6341-GroupBFinal/PROJECT_CHARTER.md

 ## Objectives & Scope

 ### Primary Goal
-Produce a set of clear, reproducible Python-generated visualizations that surface patterns in religious demographics and evangelical access across all 12 Joshua Project world regions.
+Build an interactive web application that allows missionaries and researchers to explore unreached people groups, filter by region/religion/demographic criteria, and access actionable intelligence for field placement and strategy decisions.

-### Specific Research Questions
+### Specific Features & Research Questions Addressed
-1. **Where is Islam/Hinduism/Buddhism most concentrated by population?**
-   - Stacked bar chart: religion composition by region
-   - Choropleth world map: colored by dominant religion or % Evangelical

-2. **Where is evangelical presence lowest relative to population?**
+**Exploration & Filtering**
+1. Filter people groups by region, religion, and Bible translation status
+2. Search by people group name or country
+3. View detailed profiles including population, language, Gospel resources, and unreached status

+**Visualizations & Insights**
+1. **Religion composition by world region** — Stacked bar chart showing religious demographic concentration
-   - Scatter plot: total population (x) vs. % Evangelical (y), colored by region, bubble size = number of unreached people groups per country
+2. **Population vs. Gospel access** — Scatter plot: total population vs. % Evangelical, colored by region and religion

-3. **How does Gospel resource access vary by religious bloc?**
-   - Bar chart: average Bible translation status score broken down by primary religion
+3. **Bible translation gap analysis** — Bar chart: average Scripture access by religion and region
+4. **Frontier & unreached profiles** — Table/dashboard showing highest-priority unreached groups by filtering criteria
+5. **Geographic visualization** — Optional choropleth or marker maps for spatial exploration

+**Research Questions**
+- Where is Islam/Hinduism/Buddhism most concentrated, and what is their Gospel access?
-   - Highlights which religious populations have the least scripture access
+- Which unreached people groups have the largest populations?
+- Where is Scripture translation most lacking?
+- Which regions have the highest concentration of frontier unreached people groups?
+- How do demographic and Gospel access trends vary across the 12 world regions?

 ### Out of Scope (v1)
 - Time-series / trend analysis (the API is a current snapshot, not historical)
-- Public-facing web deployment
+- User authentication / roles (open research tool)
 - Machine learning or predictive modeling
+- Data export / reporting workflows (v2+)

 ---